hyp3rd/venvctl/README.md

 ## Report a Vulnerability

-If you believe you have found a security vulnerability in **venvctl**, refer to the [Tidelift security policy](https://tidelift.com/docs/security).

-The **Tidelift** team will coordinate the vunerability response and disclosure.
+If you believe you have found a security vulnerability in **venvctl**, drop me a line, I will coordinate the vunerability response and disclosure.

 ## About the author